-Structural model analysis is used to ten hypotheses with the bootstrapping method in the smartPLS application.
+Structural model analysis is used to test hypotheses with the bootstrapping method in the smartPLS application.
 Specifically, to examine the effect of workplace spirituality and perceived organizational support on innovative work behavior (mediated by psychological well-being).

-To test the hypothesis, we follow (Hartmann a Slapničar, 2009), testing the structural model analysis using several approaches.
-First, we tested the effect of workplace spirituality and perceived organizational support on direct innovative work behavior to test hypotheses 1 and 2.
-Second, testing psychological well-being as a mediating variable as a mediation between workplace spirituality, perceived organizational support for innovative work behavior.
+To test the hypothesis, we follow (Hartmann & Slapricar, 2009), testing the structural model analysis using several approaches.
+First, we tested the effect of workplace spirituality and perceived organizational support on direct innovative work behavior to test hypotheses 1 and 2.Second, testing psychological well-being as a mediating variable, and hird, testing as a whole by including the psychological well-being variable as a mediation between workplace spirituality, perceived organizational support for innovative work behavior.
 Furthermore, more detailed results can be seen in Figure 1.